 - 1/4 teaspoon salt

-- Mix flour, salt and baking soda in a medium bowl and set aside.
+- Mix flours, salt, baking soda, baking powder, and cinnamon in a medium bowl and set aside.

-- Blend oil, sugar and egg and slowly add in flour mixure.
+- Blend oil, sugar, and eggs and slowly add in flour mixure.

-- Add milk, mashed bananas and vanilla until and mix well.
+- Add mashed bananas and vanilla and mix well.

-- Slowly mix in pecans using a spatula.
+- Slowly mix in chocolate chips using a spatula.

 - Pour the mixture into a well-greased loaf pan and bake for 50-55 minutes.
 Use a toothpick to make sure center is set.